RabahSend/Fractals_Simulation_Colored/README.md

 ### Acknowledgements

 This project was inspired by the Mandelbrot set and the many great examples available online.
-Thanks to the EZ-Draw library for making it easy to create graphical applications in C++.